This Is What Whales Are Betting On Newmont - Newmont (NYSE:NEM)

 Newmont is the world's largest gold miner.
 It bought Goldcorp in 2019, combined its Nevada mines in a joint venture with competitor Barrick later that year, and also purchased competitor Newcrest in November 2023.
 Its portfolio includes 11 mines and interests in two joint ventures in the Americas, Africa, Australia, and Papua New Guinea.
 The company is expected to sell roughly 5.6 million ounces of gold in 2025 from its core mines after selling six higher-cost, smaller mines following the Newcrest acquisition.
 Newmont also produces material amounts of copper, silver, zinc, and lead as byproducts.
 It had about two decades of gold reserves, along with significant byproduct reserves at the end of December 2024.

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from B of A Securities continues to hold a Buy rating for Newmont, targeting a price of $115. * An analyst from Scotiabank has elevated its stance to Sector Outperform, setting a new price target at $114. * Maintaining their stance, an analyst from Citigroup continues to hold a Buy rating for Newmont, targeting a price of $104. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Newmont, targeting a price of $105. * An analyst from CIBC has elevated its stance to Outperformer, setting a new price target at $112.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * Consistent in their evaluation, an analyst from B of A Securities keeps a Buy rating on Newmont with a target price of $115. * An analyst from Citigroup persists with their Buy rating on Newmont, maintaining a target price of $104. * An analyst from Scotiabank has elevated its stance to Sector Outperform, setting a new price target at $114. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Newmont, targeting a price of $105.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Newmont options trades with real-time alerts from Benzinga Pro.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Newmont with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.